Whiteknight/Rosella/README.md

 library provides an immutability pattern proxy object which is able to make other objects immutable.

+# Hacking

+Rosella is open source software, and is always open to new contributors and contributions.

+# Using Rosella

+functions prefixed with "private_", "protected_" or "internal_" are intended
+for use by Rosella only, and should not be used in by external code.
+These functions are not part of the external interface, are explicitly not tested, and no guarantees are made about their performance or their continued existance.

+If you need a feature which is not exposed by the current public API, you can request a feature addition or put together a patch to add it.

 # Influences

 Rosella is influenced by a number of other libraries and technologies.
 A list